 The school district also maintains that members of the school board "were not aware of the specific details of this incident until it was reported in media outlets earlier this week."

-The LCPS statement didn't address the fact that the perpetrator of the sexual assaults was a trans-identified male and that one of the incidents took place in a girls' bathroom.
+The LCPS statement didn't address the fact that the perpetrator of the sexual assaults was a reported to be a male who identifies as "gender-fluid" and that one of the incidents took place in a girls' bathroom.
 The district also declined to weigh in on parental concerns about Policy 8040.

 Concerns about Policy 8040 predate the reporting about the May 28 assault on Smith's daughter.

 On June 22, slightly more than three weeks after the sexual assault of Smith's daughter, a school board meeting in Loudoun County made national headlines as parents forcefully spoke out against a proposed school district policy that would allow trans-identified students to use facilities that correspond with their gender identity.

 At least two parents were arrested after the meeting was declared an "unlawful assembly."
 Smith was one of those parents.